shtrihstr/pg-streams/README.md

 # Postgres Streams

-*NOTE: Current library is in early development stage.
-DO NOT USE IT!
+*NOTE: The current library is in an early development stage.
+DO NOT USE IT!*

 ## Idea
 `<...>`